eubr-atmosphere/tma-yaml/noceph/README.md

 apt-get install -y kubelet kubeadm kubectl kubernetes-cni
 ```

-In order to use Kubernetes two machines (nodes) are required with different IP addresses for deploying all necessary pods.
+In order to use `Kubernetes` two machines (nodes) are required with different IP addresses for deploying all necessary pods.

-These two nodes communicate through network plugin Flannel.
+These two nodes communicate through network plugin `Flannel`.

-To initialize the Kubernetes cluster, run the following command in the Master machine:
+To initialize the `Kubernetes` cluster, run the following command in the Master machine:

 ```sh
 swapoff -a
 kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-The output of the command above gives the required commands to complete the setup of Kubernetes cluster.
+The output of the command above gives the required commands to complete the setup of `Kubernetes` cluster.
 Those commands are:

 ```sh
 mkdir -p $HOME/.kube